natcap/invest.users-guide/source/marine_fish.rst

    Open |openfold| the *InVEST/Aquaculture/Input* data folder.

 5. Specify the Farm ID Field.
-The model requires the name of the attribute column from the Finfish Farm Location shapefile that contains the unique farm code.
-For this example, type *'FarmID'* directly into the text box space.
+The model requires the selection of one attribute heading from the Finfish Farm Location shapefile that contains a unique farm ID.
+For this example, select the *'FarmID'* directly from the drop-down list.

-.. note:: Make sure you enter the Farm Identifier Name test string here exactly as it appears in the Finfish Farm Location shapefile's attribute table heading.

 6. Specify the Fish Growth Parameters (a) and (b).
 These values are the growth parameters required by the model.
 Default values of 0.038 and 0.6667 (appropriate for Atlantic salmon only) are supplied for you.
 You can type directly into the text box to specify different values.